• Skip to primary navigation

 Recipe Faqs

-Can I use honey instead of simple syrup?
+Can I use honey syrup instead of simple syrup?

 You can make a simple syrup with honey and use this in place of simple syrup in recipes.